A fresh look at optimum diet for animals

 temperature.
 A month or two later, the pulpe is completely decomposed

-or pre-digested by naturally occuring friendly bacterias.
+or pre-digested by naturally occurring friendly bacterias.
 This is

 "yogurt" for my dog, shock-full of nutrients and pro-biotics.
 It